cabinetoffice/request-service-access/docs/Project Structure and Code Style.md

 All information filled by the user will be saved on a browser cookie which is configured to sign the cookie with the `COOKIE_SESSION_SECRET` environment variable.
 The payload stored in the cookie is also protected by the `crypto` module meaning the client side data is both encrypted and signed.

 Generally we will fetch information from the session, on the GET controller, to be used to populate data on the view.
 Instead the saving of user data into the session is done on the POST controller of each page.
-It is important to remember that there is a mapping between the saved data on the session and the user data passed to the view for visualization.
+It is important to remember that there is a mapping between the saved data on the session and the user data passed to the view for visualisation.

 The compiled/transpiled project is copied into the dist folder used later to bootstrap the application from `dist/server.js`.
-All static files will be fetched from a CDN on aws cloudfront service.
+All static files will be fetched from a CDN on AWS CloudFront service.

 ## Files Structure